techtycho/frontendmentor-solutions/3-column-preview-card-component/README.md

 ![My Solution](preview.png)

 ## Required Knowledge
-- CSS Grid (You can also use Flexbox)
+- CSS Grid (You can also use Flexbox and Floats)
 - Flexbox
 - CSS Transitions & Animations
 - Pseudo Classes (eg. hover states)